Background pattern

 Belgium

-For more information about this medication, please contact the local representative of the marketing authorization holder:
+You can request more information about this medication by contacting the local representative of the marketing authorization holder:

 Oncopeptides AB (publ)

-Other sources of information
+Other Sources of Information

 -------------------------------------------------------------------------------------------------------------------------

-This information is intended solely for healthcare professionals:
+This information is intended only for healthcare professionals:

 Step-by-step instructions for use and handling, reconstitution, and administration

-Pepaxti must be prepared by a healthcare professional and using an aseptic technique to ensure the sterility of the prepared solution.
+Pepaxti must be prepared by a healthcare professional using an aseptic technique to ensure the sterility of the prepared solution.

 Additional solvents required for preparation:

-250 ml bag of 0.9% sodium chloride injectable solution (cold, between 2°C and 8°C) (refrigerate for at least 4 hours).
+250 ml bag of 9 mg/ml (0.9%) sodium chloride injectable solution, cold (between 2 °C and 8 °C) (refrigerate for at least 4 hours).

-Pepaxti dose
+Pepaxti Dose

 40 mg